 Scientific name: Carcharodon carcharias

-Diet: The diet of young Great Whites (under about 3.5 metres) is mainly a variety of fish, rays and other sharks.
+Diet: The diet of young white sharks (under about 3.5 metres) is mainly a variety of fish, rays and other sharks.
 Larger adults eat larger prey including marine mammals, such as sea lions, seals and small-toothed whales.
 They also eat dead animals floating in the water.